dirk/quickhook/README.md

 ## License

-Released under the MIT license, see [LICENSE](LICENSE) for details.
+Released under the Modified BSD license, see [LICENSE](LICENSE) for details.